 Little Corn Island

-When you arrive, you will not find taxis, you will find no cars at all on Little Corn.
+When you arrive on Little Corn Island, you will not find taxis; there are no cars at all on Little Corn Island.
 It is walking or bicycles (if you can get one).
-But on an island that is only 2.9 sq km who needs wheels?
+But on an island that is only 2.9 sq km, who needs wheels?

-If you are lucky, you may find someone with a wheelbarrow and your name on a piece of paper to walk you to your accommodation, otherwise, just follow the signs and everyone else.
+If you are lucky, you may find someone with a wheelbarrow and your name on a piece of paper to walk you to your accommodation. otherwise, just follow the signs and everyone else.

 Carlitos Place is one of a number of small properties sitting right on the beach, on the eastern side of the island.
-They offer very basic, colourful beach shacks which have a bed, a basic bathroom, a mosquito net and a view of the Caribbean sea.
+They offer very basic, colourful beach shacks which have a bed, a basic bathroom, a mosquito net and a view of the Caribbean Sea.